Federal Constabulary: History

 The Frontier Constabulary was created as an independent Civil Armed Force, under the provisions of Frontier Constabulary Act, 1915. under this Act, Frontier Constabulary Rules 1958 were framed.
 This force is also under the administrative control of the Ministry of Interior.
 From an operational point of view, the functioning of this force is supervised by the Home departments of the respective provincial governments.
 The Frontier Constabulary, an armed police force, also operates in a small area bordering FATA and the settled districts.
-The KPK police does not have jurisdiction over FATA’s agencies or the Frontier Regions.
+The KPK police does not have jurisdiction over FATA's agencies or the Frontier Regions.
 Originally, it was aimed at stopping incursions and raids from the tribal areas.
 Now, its original function has been overshadowed by an increasing involvement in the internal security duties and protection of vital installation as well as embassies.

 In 2018, Interior Minister Ahsan Iqbal said that the federal government was deliberating on a proposal to revamp the Frontier Constabulary as the Pakistan Constabulary to bring it on an equal footing with the other law-enforcement agencies.

 The federal government announced its intention to convert the FC into a nationwide federal force on 13 July 2025, renaming it as the Federal Constabulary and empowering it to operate in all territories and provinces.
 This would be made possible with amendments to the Frontier Constabulary Act, which would be approved by the federal cabinet.
 A subsequent presidential ordinance would extend the force's jurisdiction to the whole country, with recruitment offices being established countrywide.
 The force would remain under the command of the Police Service of Pakistan, however.
 The move was a part of a wider effort to improve Pakistan's internal security.

-Organizational structure
+Organisational structure

 The Federal Constabulary is headed by the Commandant, the equivalent of Inspector General of Police (BPS-22 grade) and is popularly referred to as the CFC.
 The Deputy Commandant is equivalent of Deputy Inspector General of Police; a District Officer is equivalent of Senior Superintendent of Police and an Assistant District Officer is the equivalent of Assistant Superintendent of Police.
 The senior hierarchy of FC is drawn from the Police Service of Pakistan.